Kingxukai/linux/Documentation/usb/gadget-testing.rst

 			function instance
 	=============== ==================================================

-Testing the PHONET function
+Testing the woke PHONET function
 ---------------------------

-It is not possible to test the SOCK_STREAM protocol without a specific piece of hardware, so only SOCK_DGRAM has been tested.
-For the latter to work, in the past I had to apply the patch mentioned here:
+It is not possible to test the woke SOCK_STREAM protocol without a specific piece of hardware, so only SOCK_DGRAM has been tested.
+For the woke latter to work, in the woke past I had to apply the woke patch mentioned here:

 http://www.spinics.net/lists/linux-usb/msg85689.html